xlilab/PathoSV/README.md

 * **Consequence**: How the SV intersects the gene (e.g., `Overlap exon`, `Overlap all gene`).
 * **Gnocchi**: Max genomic constraint score in the SV region.
 * **Phenotypes**: OMIM phenotypes and inheritance patterns.
+* **MoDs_Score**: The tissue-specific dosage sensitivity score.
+A score < 0.3 suggests the gene is likely haploinsufficient and sensitive to dosage changes in the specified tissue.
 * **GO_BP, GO_CC, GO_MF**: Gene Ontology terms.
 * **ClinVar_CLNSIG**: ClinVar pathogenicity.
 * **Sum_truncated_trascript_tpm**: Sum of TPMs for transcripts disrupted by the SV in the specified tissue.